 The Program Director is responsible for the appointment of all residents in the program and determines the rotations and assignments of the residents.

-There is a Residency Advisory Committee made up of the following:
+There is a Residency Advisory Committee and/or Clinical Competence Committee (CCC) made up of the following:

 The Program Director

-The Director of Surgery at each institution Associate Directors
+The Director of Surgery (or designee) at each of the institutions

 All Chief Residents

 The Program Director and the Committee members meet periodically to discuss and implement various matters concerning the program such as: